xtaran/zsh-debian/debian/pkg-zsh-workflow.md

 * `git commit -m 'Something unimportant' -m 'Git-Dch: Ignore'`
 * `export QUILT_PATCHES=debian/patches` should be mentioned under *Repository setup*, not under *Verify that the package builds*.
+* `* New upstream release` changelog entries should have the git commit id of the upstream tag.